org-metaeffekt/metaeffekt-bom-essentials/README.md

 A Hardware Asset is an Asset consisting of Hardware.
 Hardware assets are for example:
 * Devices (stationary devices and equipment, mobile devices, robots)
 * Server appliances

+A Hardware Asset may require software to operate (microcontroller programs, FPGA programs, operating systems and other software components).

 #### Hardware Parts / Parts